Party Identification and Its Implications

 Such party identifications have major effects on several aspects of citizens’ political behavior.

 Partisanship as a Cue-Giver

 Politics can be a complicated undertaking for many people.
-It takes considerable time and effort to follow the details of elections, the policy choices offered by the parties, the veracity of campaign pronouncements—and then to make a single party choice.
-Especially in a parliamentary system with a large number of parties, making a decision can be a daunting task.
-Party identification first gained prominence as a way to simplify this process, to provide a cue or heuristic to guide electoral behavior (Campbell et al., 1960; Fiorina, 2002).
+It takes considerable time and effort to follow the details of elections, the policy choices offered by the parties, the veracity of campaign pronouncements, and then make a single party choice.
+Making a decision can be a daunting task, especially in a parliamentary system with a large number of parties.
+Party identification first gained prominence as a way to simplify this process by providing a cue or heuristic to guide electoral behavior (Campbell et al., 1960; Fiorina, 2002).
 Party identification helps to make politics “user friendly.”
 When the political parties take clear and consistent policy positions, the party label provides an information shortcut on how “people like me” should decide.
-Once voters decide which party generally represents their interests, this single piece of information can act as a perceptual screen—guiding how they view events, issues, and candidates.
+Once voters decide which party generally represents their interests, this single piece of information can act as a perceptual screen that guides how they view events, issues, and candidates.
 A policy advocated by one’s party is more likely to meet with favor than one advocated by another party.

 Compared to social group cues such as class and religion, party identification is a more valuable heuristic.
 Party cues are potentially relevant to a broad range of phenomena because parties are so central to democratic politics.
 Issues and events frequently are presented to the public in partisan terms, as the parties take positions on the issues of the day or react to the statements of other political actors.
 People vote for parties or party candidates at elections.
 Governments are managed by partisan teams.
 So, the early scholarship on partisanship argued that these orientations were the solution to the problem of how citizens could make reasonable decisions without full information on the politics of the day.